 Blox is a flexible locker system that clips together to create freeform personal storage solutions.
 Blox takes up the agile workplace challenge where modified sports lockers fall down.
 Blox elements can be added or removed from the fit-out or uniquely replaced or reconfigured.

 Blox Won’t End Up As Landfill

-Unlike joinery and conventional locker systems, Blox reduce the amount of resources needed for manufacture has been designed PVC and VOC free.
+Unlike joinery and conventional locker systems, Blox reduces the amount of resources needed for manufacture has been designed PVC and VOC free.
 Units can be reused, reconfigured, repurposed or relocated which extends the longevity of the fit-out.
 Blox can be fully recycled and won’t end up as landfill, replacing the use of unrecyclable MDF used in joinery fit-outs.

 Blox Is Wired

 Blox has been designed to provide a means of reticulating power to all the elements.
 There is no need for separate ducting or conduits as Blox is the conduit.
 The wiring channels provide a means of running cabling to electronic locks that can be integrated with the base building security system.
 Each element has a frangible port that can be soft-wired for recharging personal devices.
 Blox units sit on standard height plinths allowing networking & wiring to be hidden underneath and out of sight, yet be accessible.

 Users are not limited to any specific locking system as Blox provides various levels of security to match the client’s needs.
 The range of locking options includes simple key locks that can be integrated within the unit, stand-alone electronic locks or either keypad/RFID control or Integrated (hard-wired) electronic locks.